 I sat along the shore of a serene pond in Hibuya Park, Tokyo (pictured above) and thought through my dilemma.
 I tried to get to the core of these feelings.

 What I discovered can be seen in the picture of my journal below.
-Immediately after my meditation that day I wrote down five steps that explain the cause of my suffering and also how I would alleviate it in the future.
+After my meditation that day I wrote down five steps that explain the cause of my suffering and also how I would alleviate it in the future.

 I then understood that the craving itself was caused by my ego.
 My goals had always revolved around improving myself so that society would approve of me.
-It was an endless cycle that always ended in me feeling I wasn’t good enough.
+It was an endless cycle that always ended in a feeling of not being good enough.

 After realizing my faults, I then tried to think my way out of this problem.
 I came to the conclusion that I could end my craving by ignoring my egotistical needs and focus exclusively on helping others.

 During this reflection, I realized that I’m happiest when I’m in service of others.
-I am most fulfilled when the attention is not on improving me, but improving those around me.
+I am most fulfilled when the attention is not on improving myself, but improving those around me.

 Over the last month I’ve seen how this shift in perspective has reinvigorated me but also fueled those around me.
 I also can see how this type of mindset, if implemented by others, could have a ripple effect.